-- The Art of Poetry Streaming Video (or 7-DVD Set) The Art of Poetry video features more than 15 hours of the author teaching four thoughtful 8th grade students through the entire The Art of Poetry text.
+- The Art of Poetry Streaming Video The Art of Poetry video features more than 15 hours of the author teaching four thoughtful 8th grade students through the entire The Art of Poetry text.
 Many of the discussions, which proceed chapter by chapter, capture the “magic” of a Socratic teacher encountering strong students and timeless works of literature.
 Whether your student is interested in writing, wants to understand the way poems are made, or simply wants to become more attuned to language and metaphor, this is an ideal resource—a course in a box for middle or high school students.
 The author demonstrates in real-time the end-of-chapter activities, which are intended to teach students the practice of poem writing.
 The streaming option provides the convenience of instant access, as well as desktop, smart TV, and mobile viewing capabilities.
 Streaming access lasts for the life of the product.

 See our Support tab above for schedule recommendations and complimentary audio files featuring the author, Christine Perrin, and her husband, Dr. Christopher Perrin, reading the poems aloud.